Web Loom logo

 MVVM in Vue

-How Vue 3's Proxy-based reactivity system works, why RxJS observables need a composable bridge, and practical patterns for wiring ViewModels into Vue components — with real examples from the Web Loom Greenhouse app.
+How Vue 3's Proxy-based reactivity system works, why @web-loom/signals-core signals need a composable bridge, and practical patterns for wiring ViewModels into Vue components — with real examples from the Web Loom Greenhouse app.

 MVVM in Vue

-Vue 3 and RxJS are both reactive, but they track and propagate changes in completely different ways.
+Vue 3 and @web-loom/signals-core are both reactive, but they track and propagate changes in completely different ways.
 Understanding that difference is what makes the integration feel intentional rather than patched together.
-This page explains Vue's reactivity system, why observable subscriptions need a composable bridge, and the concrete patterns Web Loom uses throughout the Greenhouse app.
+This page explains Vue's reactivity system, why signal reads need a composable bridge, and the concrete patterns Web Loom uses throughout the Greenhouse app.

 How Vue 3's Reactivity System Works